All ‘Destiny’ Old Raids Will Be Upgraded For ‘Age Of Triumph’ With Tweaks, Loot

 Some milestones will unlock automatically for players as Destiny records and rewards previous progress in the game.
 Other milestones start from the moment Age of Triumph is released.
 For example, the Commemoration page will reward those who have completed activities from the first year, second year, and more.
 Meanwhile, there is a Nightfall milestone that challenges players to complete a Nightfall Strike in 30 minutes or less.

-The Crucible milestones will be just for that PVP activity and will not include Trials of Osiris, which gets a separate page and includes a retroactive milestone for those that have already achieved the Lighthouse.
+The Crucible milestones will be just for that PVP activity and will not include Trials of Osiris.
+Trials gets a separate page and includes a retroactive milestone for those that have already achieved the Lighthouse.

 The Collections page for the collectors in Destiny.
-Those who obtain every ship, shader, Grimoire, etc. These are only the items that are obtainable in the game currently either from vendors, kiosks, or activities.
+Those that obtain every ship, shader, Grimoire, etc. These are only the items that are obtainable in the game currently either from vendors, kiosks, or activities.

 The Wanderer page is for those that find things like Dead Ghosts and SIVA.
 There’s even a callout to the classic loot cave from the Destiny launch.

-Allegiances are for players who have earned reputation with the various in-game factions.
+Allegiances is for players that have earned reputation with the various in-game factions.
 It will require reaching reputation rank 25, but is retroactive at the time Age of Triumph launches.

 It’s not required for players to earn every milestone on each page to retrieve the reward for the eighth cumulative milestone.
 It will take approximately 75 percent of all milestones to unlock all the awards.